 The 4K curriculum is based on Creative Curriculum which aligns with the Wisconsin Model Early Learning Standards.
 Each 4K classroom has developed specific activities and experiences that meet these standards and those of the Mosinee School District.
-The curriculum will be closely monitored to ensure that all 4K children are receiving the best programing possible.
+The curriculum will be closely monitored to ensure that all 4K children are receiving the best program possible.

 1. All children are capable and competent.